The Pre-Health Professional Curriculum

 The health professions schools and programs are not concerned with what your major or minor is, they look solely at the classes you take.
 It does not help to double major, particularly in two sciences.
 They are looking for students that have a strong ability in science and are broadly educated.
 They value students who have breadth in their classes.

 The courses listed in the following pages are the pre-requisite courses required by most professional schools in a particular field.
 Your primary advice regarding courses and preparation for future careers should be obtained from your faculty advisor.
 Advisors are equipped to give suggestions as to selection and sequence of courses that will match your abilities and interests.
 However, advisors will give advice, but the final responsibility for proper course selection and completion of graduation requirements rests with you.

 A high GPA is important if you are to be a competitive applicant for a health professions program.
 It is important to get off to a good start, and to learn/adopt good, strong study habits right away.
 If you run into trouble, there are many resources available on campus to help you, and you should seek them early on and not wait until failure of a class.
-Having said that, GPA is not the only thing that professional schools consider when examining an application for admission.
-The following page lists some of the other qualities, skills and experiences that you can spend your college years developing.
-IT IS NOT A CHECKLIST.
-That is very important to note right now!
+Having said that, GPA is not the only thing that professional schools consider when examining an application for admission, but it is an important consideration.
+The professional schools have to be convinced you are capable of success in their harder, faster curriculum.

 The Pre-Health Professions, the Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Pharmacy students at River Falls have active clubs and welcome new members to join.
 They can be found on the OrgSync Web site, or look for their bulletin boards on the 4th floor of AgSci.
 These clubs can be a wealth of information and experiences.